andrew-landeg/coding-challenge/README.md

 Knowing when it's your move
 ---------------------------
 Websockets could be used to push an "it's your turn" to a player.

 Game board could be polled for changes.

 Test Imrovement
 ---------------
 Some full game scenario tests would have been nice(time permitting).

+**update** a rough and ready implementation has been added which extracts moves from a HAR file.

+Would still be nice to test some more scenarios.

 UI Build process
 ----------------